EmotionalTrader/Intraday-Trading-Tools/README.md

 # Intraday Trading Tools

 ## Tradingview access
 The Dynamic EMAxVWAP Alerts is temporarily unavailable on TradingView while I address a compliance review.
-I'm working on it and will update this page once resolved and when access returns.
+Tradinview wants me to disclose every secret sauce behind indikator strategy to have it published there...I'm working on it and will update this page once resolved and when access returns.

 ---